NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 **For non-English-speaking communities, learning the language is often reserved for people in a privileged position.**
 Not everyone has equal access to the resources needed to acquire a second language.
 This creates an inherent bias towards individuals with better access to educational materials, funds, and even time, further exacerbating global inequalities in scientific participation and representation.

-**Translation is a laborious and costly process that most often falls on the non-English speaker.**
+**Translation is a laborious and costly process that most often falls on the non-English speakers.**
-One common practice in scientific journals in different languages is the translation of abstracts into English to enhance the visibility of the work and accessibility for individuals who only speak English.
+One common practice in scientific journals of different languages is the translation of abstracts into English to enhance the visibility of the work and accessibility for individuals who only speak English.
 This practice is prevalent in most Latin American and Chinese journals, while it is extremely infrequent in English-language journals.

 ### The socio-economic limitations